jusx/node-wufoo/README.md

-# Wufoo-Node
+# Node-Wufoo

-Wufoo-node is a [Wufoo API] (http://www.wufoo.com/docs/api/v3/) wrapper for [node.js] (http://nodejs.org/).
+Node-Wufoo is a [Wufoo API] (http://www.wufoo.com/docs/api/v3/) wrapper for [node.js] (http://nodejs.org/).
 It simplifies working with the Wufoo API and provides an abstraction layer.

 ## Installation